 Do you like handling and managing money?
-If yes, pursuing a career as a financial planner or adviser might be the right choice for you!
+If yes, pursuing a career as a financial planner or adviser might be your right choice!

 The profession requires a high degree of expertise and a passion for assisting businesses and individuals.
 A financial planner has a wide range of responsibilities.
 They help, educate, and provide financial advice and formulate financial plans.

 It is a career where you go from analysing data to empathising with a client's difficulty in minutes.

-Read the post below to learn how to become a certified financial planner in Australia and start a successful career.
+Read the post below to learn how to become a certified financial planner in Australia, the degree requirements, the salary they earn, and what financial planning is to start a successful career.

 1. What Does A Financial Planner Do?

 A financial planner is a person who works for an investment firm or bank that advises customers on how to make the best use of their money by giving them recommendations.
 Sometimes, the planner makes financial and investment decisions on their client's behalf.

 As a financial institution expects its financial planners to retain and serve clients for a long time, this profession demands an outgoing personality and excellent analytical abilities.
 The financial planner may host investment seminars to educate clients and build new business relationships.

 Financial planners pay attention to their clients and assist them in determining their needs.
 They help customers develop a realistic framework for their financial investment objectives before recommending execution techniques.

 A planner must stay updated on the latest advancements in the investment sector, including all the possibilities and risks, to provide the best information to clients.
 A financial planner should also be able to lay out a logical investing framework for his clients, offering them options based on return on investment and risk.

 Generally, financial planners operate in an office environment during regular business hours.
 However, a financial planner may work longer hours performing research, analysis, and ongoing education.
 This may happen due to the several investment services offered and the constant introduction of new products.